mehmetaliacikbas/EE493-EE494/README.md

-It is a capstone project of Electrical&Electronics Engineering Students at Middle East Technical University.
+It is a capstone project of a group of electrical&electronics engineering students at Middle East Technical University.

 Only final poster is public in this project.